A first day of Homeschool Party?

 Starbucks fall drinks (cause we gotta).

 …you did last summer list.
-An introductory writing project and I just find this fun.
+An introductory writing project (and it’s a thing from school I loved, so we do it just for fun).

 …for easy breakfasts.
 I’m not into waffles myself, but the kids like to have freezer waffles on hand (that actually taste good), so they make dozens.